eeemrann/RealLifeProblem/README.md

 Traditional methods like **Mail Merge** or using bulk email services often:
 - Trigger spam filters
 - Send all emails at once (unnaturally fast)
-- Lack personalization
+- Lack of personalization
 - Rely on external platforms or APIs

-When sending academic or personal updates to 100+ students, deliverability and a natural human touch are critical.
+Deliverability and a natural human touch are critical when sending academic or personal updates to 50+ students.

 ---

-## Our Solution
+## My Solution

 This project uses a **simple Python script** to:
 - Read recipient data from a CSV file